 – the time (in UTC) when the position was valid;

-– transmit the distress relay call;
+– transmit the distress alert relay;

 – prepare for the reception of the acknowledgements by ship stations and for handling the subsequent distress traffic by switching over to the distress traffic channel in the same band, i.e. 2 182 kHz on MF, 156.8 MHz/channel 16 on VHF.

-1.4 Reception of a distress relay call
+1.4 Reception of a distress alert relay

-If the distress relay call is received from a ship station, coast stations on receipt of the distress relay call shall ensure that the call is routed as soon as possible to an RCC.
-The receipt of the distress relay call is to be acknowledged as soon as possible by the appropriate coast station using a DSC distress relay acknowledgement addressed to the ship station.
+If the distress alert relay is received from a ship station, coast stations on receipt of the distress alert relay shall ensure that the call is routed as soon as possible to an RCC.
+The receipt of the distress alert relay is to be acknowledged as soon as possible by the appropriate coast station using a DSC distress alert relay acknowledgement addressed to the ship station.
 If the distress relay call is received from a coast station, other coast stations will normally not have to take further action.

 2 Urgency

-2.1 Transmission of a DSC announcement
+2.1 Transmission of a digital selective calling announcement

 The announcement of the urgency message shall be made on one or more of the distress and safety calling frequencies using DSC and the urgency call format.